kornia.contrib#

 • window_size is the size of the sliding window used while extracting tensor patches.

 • unpadding is the amount of padding to be removed.
-This value must be the same as padding used while extracting tensor patches.
+If specified, this value must be the same as padding used while extracting tensor patches.

-The parameters original_size, window_size, and unpadding can be either:
+The parameters original_size, window_size, stride, and unpadding can be either:

 • a single int – in which case the same value is used for the height and width dimension.